0dm/disbatch/README.md

 int main(){system("echo hi && echo bye && pause && rem");}
 ```
 which is then compiled with gcc to create a functional executable.

+# todo: far from perfect
+- support escape characters
+- do everything better